 FOSTER

 You can directly save the life of a cat or dog, kitten or puppy by becoming a foster parent.
-Every new foster family means another pet Fostering is one of the most important volunteer aspects of FCAR.
-We strive to ensure that our dogs are socialized and ready for their forever homes, but it is difficult to do that when we don’t have couches or TVs in our yards.
+Fostering is one of the most important volunteer aspects of FCAR.
+We strive to ensure that our dogs are socialized and ready for their forever homes.
 We want our dogs and cats to feel the safety and comfort of a home, even if it is only for a short stay, so that they can learn important aspects of a living with humans.
-Everything you need to foster a dog would be provided (food, crate, bed, leashes, collars, etc) we just need your kindness and patience!
+Everything you need to foster a dog or cat would be provided (food, crate, bed, leashes, collars, etc.), we just need your kindness and patience!

 If you are interested in being a foster parent, please complete the Foster Application Form.